About the Department of Occupational Science and Occupational Therapy

 We are interested in students from a variety of educational backgrounds and life experiences.
 We are committed to equity and welcome diversity.

-You need to be intelligent and committed, and must strive for excellence, as the program is intensive.
+You need to be self-directed and committed, and must strive for excellence, as the program is intensive.
 We determine admission to the program through an evaluation of academic and non‑academic materials, with academic grades more heavily weighted.

 MScOT: Required Supplementary Application Materials